wearerequired/coding-standards/README.md

-# required PHP Coding Standard
+# required Coding Standards

+The required coding standards represent the best practices for enabling a consistent code style across the team.
+The standards do not only contain stylistic rules.
+They are also defined to prevent potential security vulnerabilities or to leverage more modern syntax for enhanced performance.
-required coding standard for PHP, inspired by the [Human Made Coding Standards](https://github.com/humanmade/coding-standards) project.
+This project is inspired by the [Human Made Coding Standards](https://github.com/humanmade/coding-standards) project.

 For the JavaScript coding standard head over to [@wearerequired/eslint-config](packages/eslint-config).
 For the (S)CSS coding standard head over to [@wearerequired/stylelint-config](packages/stylelint-config).

+Please contact the handbook if you need help with [setting up the coding standards in your environment](https://handbook.required.com/development/coding-standards/).

+## required PHP Coding Standard

-## Setup
+### Setup

 1. `composer require --dev dealerdirect/phpcodesniffer-composer-installer wearerequired/coding-standards`
 2. Run the standards checks using the following command: